Tjommiboy/Semester-Project1-05-03-2023/README.md

 the site consist of

-Homepage
+- Homepage
-Get Involved
+- Get Involved
-Learn & Teach
+- Learn & Teach
-Exhibition Spaces
+- Exhibition Spaces
-Contact Us
+- Contact Us

 The project was built upon these programs tools and languages:

-Photoshop
+- Photoshop
-Figma
+- Figma
-VScode
+- VScode
-Html,
+- Html
-Css,
+- Css
-Github
+- Github

 The site has then been deploy via Netlify